To get unemployment benefits, you need to be financially eligible.

 You can reapply for unemployment during the next “quarter” of the year (see the image above to figure out what the next quarter is).

-If there are W2 wages missing, file an appeal within the deadline (21 days since the mailing date).
+If there are W2 wages missing, file wage protest within the deadline (21 days since the mailing date).

 In your appeal, include: